snaphat/github-label-emoji-prefix/README.md

-# 🐞 GitHub Label Emoji Prefix 🪲
+# 🐞 GitHub Label Emoji Prefixer 🪲

 ## About